-About the Award: The fellowship is open to a young African scientist (citizens of Angola, Ethiopia, Mozambique or Tanzania) with a focus on transition processes and developments in relations between Central Europe and sub-Saharan Africa.
+About the Award: The fellowship is open to a young African scientist with a focus on transition processes and developments in relations between Central Europe and sub-Saharan Africa.

 The fellow will be based full-time at Chatham House, London for the initial three months and final three months of the fellowship.
 For the intervening three months the fellow will be based full-time at a research institute in Prague.

 A fellow’s time will be split between three key areas:

 - Completing a personal research project of the fellow’s own design undertaken with the guidance of a Chatham House expert, (approximately 50%).